 Ayurveda is a holistic health science that focuses on the well-being of individuals through both preventive and curative measures.
-It places equal importance on Ahara (~dietary habits) and (~lifestyle choices).
+It places equal importance on Ahara (~dietary habits) and Vihara (~lifestyle choices).
 The main goals of Ayurveda are to prevent diseases and promote overall health, covering both the prevention and treatment of health issues.
-In today's world, people often find it hard to healthy lifestyle due maintain a to negligence, busy schedules and responsibilities.
-As a result, they suffer from many diseases as described by Acharya Caraka in the Gramyaahara section of Cikitsasthana within Rasayanacikitsa, especially under the Prankamiyam subchapter.
+In today's world, people often find it hard to maintain a healthy lifestyle due to negligence, busy schedules and responsibilities.
+As a result, they suffer from many diseases as described by Acharya Caraka in the Gramyaahara section of Cikitsasthana within Rasayanacikitsa, especially Prankamiyam under the subchapter.